haridianvergaraalonso-boop/NintenblogActualizado/README.md

 The most recent addition to NintenBlog is the Consoles page, where I give a quick overview of the many consoles Nintendo has released throughout its history — from classics to modern favorites! 🧡🕹️
 There’s still more to add, but it’s already a fun little trip down memory lane.

-🚧⏳ Work in Progress

-Some sections are still under construction due to lack of time 🫠💻 — such as the Ranking page and the History page.
-But don’t worry… they will be completed in the future! ✨⏳

 🙏💖 Special Thanks